Jannat438/Growth---Analyst---Assignment/README.md

 - A wireframed dashboard to support B2B outreach clarity
 - A reflection on the role of data and empathy in growth strategy

-Submitted as part of DeepThought's Growth Analyst hiring challenge.